 Group member

-A controlling corporation’s group may consist of a controlling corporation only or it may include subsidiaries.
-A 'subsidiary' is defined in the Corporations Act 2001.
+A company’s group may consist of a controlling corporation only or it may include subsidiaries.
+A 'subsidiary' is defined in section 48 of the Corporations Act 2001.

 For the purpose of NGER, subsidiaries are called group members.